awentzonline/image-analogies/README.md

 Currently, A and A' must be the same size, the same holds for B and B'.
 Output size is the same as Image B, unless specified otherwise.

+If you don't have a beefy GPU or just want to crank out a styled image, you can try setting `--mrf-w=0` which will run quickly but will generally lack rich detail.

 Parameters
 ----------